 This principle could apply to any relationship—and it’s one of the simplest ways to let the prospect know you’re focused on helping them rather than the other way around.
 When you’re wrapping up your first meeting, ask, “What’s the best way for me to get in touch with you?
 I know there are so many methods to communicate nowadays, so just let me know what’s convenient for you.”

-While some prospects find it easy to communicate via text messages over emails and phone calls, many people reserve text messaging for friends and family—not for work-related communication.
+While some prospects find it easy to communicate via text messages or over emails and phone calls, many people reserve text messaging for friends and family—not for work-related communication.
 If you send an unsolicited text to a business prospect, they might be annoyed or view it as overstepping boundaries.

 Some people dislike talking on the phone and prefer communicating through video calls because they can read body language.
 It’s also helpful to ask what the best time of day is for you to reach out.
 Many busy professionals carve out intentional time to answer emails and calls as well as time where they don’t answer calls or emails to focus on deep work.
 The more you know, the better.